Bittersweet Goodbyes

 Smiling person wearing a college shirt, posing in front of corn fields.

-Editor’s note: This post was originally written on May 11th, 2014.
+Editorโs note: This post was originally written on May 11th, 2014.
 It has since been updated to reflect continued personal growth and the appreciation that deepens with time.
+And will continue to evolve with time.

 Welcome, dreamers and doers.

 Looking ahead, knowing many of us would soon step into leadership roles, there was a quiet excitement.
-We each brought something unique, and the thought of building something together, not just for ourselves but for others, felt like the kind of beginning worth working toward.
+We each brought something different to the table, and the thought of building something together, not just for ourselves but for others, felt like the kind of beginning worth working toward.

-Thought time has passed, I carry those lessons with me still.
-Growth often begins in spaces where we feel seen, supported, and challenged to become who we’re meant to be.
+Though time has passed, I continue to carry those lessons with me still.
+Growth often begins in spaces where we feel seen, supported, and safe.

-Here’s to honoring the good things, even as they come to an end, and to the new beginnings they quietly make space for.
+Hereโs to honoring the good things, even as they come to an end, and to the new beginnings we quietly make space for.

-Who or what shaped your seasons of growth?
-I’d love to hear your story, feel free to share in the comments or reflect quietly in your own way.
-Either is enough.
+Iโm curious, who or what shaped your seasons of growth?
+Iโd love to hear your story, feel free to reach out, share in the comments, or quietly reflect in your own way.
+Until next post, keep living.
+Keep learning.
+And keep being you.

 ***These are my personal opinions and may not be those of my employer.***